 Let’s say you’re a biology major and you’re going to a college with a strong biology program.
 But somewhere between dissecting a rabbit and your failure to fully grasp behavioral neuroscience, you decide that maybe business is what you really want to study.
 The only problem is that your school doesn’t have a great business program.
 If you’re serious about changing majors, transferring to a school that’s known for its strength in your new course of study can be an excellent decision.

 2. You need a challenge

 If you feel like your classes are too easy, your GPA may benefit but your mind and your ability to compete in the job market will not.
-In fact, a recent New York Times piece discussed two studies that looked at colleges’ ability to prepare students for the “real world,” noting that good grades alone are not indicative of future success.
+College should be preparing you for the real world ultimately.
+You should be coming out of your education feeling like you’re ready to take on a role in your field and can progress your career confidently.
+But good grades don’t translate to future success.
 If you aren’t being challenged, you aren’t getting enough out of your education.
 Transferring to a school with more rigorous academics—particularly in your major—could help you in the long run.

 3. Your tuition and living expenses are too high

 If the tuition and cost of living at your current school are creating a burden for you, transferring to a less expensive school could help you both now and after you graduate—particularly if you’ve had to take out loans to help cover your costs.
 Don’t think of it as a defeat: excellent schools come in a wide range of tuition rates, and higher tuition by does not automatically translate into a higher caliber education.
 For example, transferring from an expensive private university to an equally-respected public university could help you save money without sacrificing the quality of your education or your future job prospects.